 Dr. Roxanne Sukol has spent her career at the intersection of wellness and health literacy.
-Special interests in words, food and medicine give her a unique ability to say what needs to be said, and in a way that everyone can understand.
+Special interests in words, food and medicine give her a unique ability to share information in a way that everyone can understand.

 A 1995 graduate of Case Western Reserve University School of Medicine in Cleveland, Ohio, she graduated with distinction in Biomedical Ethics, and was elected to Alpha Omega Alpha (AOA), the honor medical society.
 She is board certified in Internal Medicine and has practiced medicine since 1998.
 During medical school, she volunteered in the HIV Counseling Program at Cleveland’s Free Clinic, and it may interest you to know that she and her classmates usually shared a pint of ice cream for dinner on those nights.
 “Everything in moderation, even moderation,” said Julia Child.

-Dr. Sukol’s essay, “Redefined Wheat,” was published in the debut edition of Case Western Blot, the literary journal of Case Western Reserve School of Medicine, and a prior version of this essay was awarded second place in the 2008 Creative Nonfiction Competition at the Baltimore Review.
-Dr. Sukol is a 1995 winner of the Essay Competition of the John Conley Foundation for Ethics and Philosophy in Medicine; and her winning essay was published in the Journal of the American Medical Association (JAMA)!
-Her essays have appeared in the Cleveland Plain Dealer and Wall Street Journal, and she has been quoted in U.S. News & World Report, New York Times, Cleveland Plain Dealer, Martha Stewart Living, Marie Claire, Redbook and Prevention Magazine, among other publications.
+Dr. Sukol’s essays have appeared in the Cleveland Plain Dealer, Wall Street Journal, and Sam’s Club Newsletter, among others, and she has been quoted in U.S. News & World Report, New York Times, Cleveland Plain Dealer, Martha Stewart Living, Marie Claire, Redbook and Prevention Magazine, among other publications.
+Her essay “Redefined Wheat” was published in the debut edition of Case Western Blot, the literary journal of Case Western Reserve School of Medicine, and a prior version of this essay was awarded second place in the 2008 Creative Nonfiction Competition at the Baltimore Review.
+Dr. Sukol is a 1995 winner of the Essay Competition of the John Conley Foundation for Ethics and Philosophy in Medicine; and her winning essay was published in the Journal of the American Medical Association (JAMA).

 Prior to medical school, Dr. Sukol spent seven years in environmental engineering consulting for government agencies including EPA and OSHA, and private industry.
 Dr. Sukol holds an MS in Environmental Science from the College of Engineering at the University of Cincinnati, and an undergraduate degree in Biological Sciences from Rutgers University.